 M&I Conservation: SWSI 2010 takes what are essentially current water usage numbers and determines low, medium, and high conservation levels.
 The No and Low Regrets Action Plan determined that a minimum of 165,000 acre-feet of active conservation would need to be applied to meet future demands.
 This is equivalent to 100% of low conservation levels or 50% of medium conservation levels being applied to the gap.
 In addition, about 150,000 acre feet of passive conservation is factored into the overall demands.
 Passive savings are those realized by the natural replacement of more efficient fixtures and appliances in homes and businesses.
 There has been some concern that the replacement rates and starting points in SWSI 2010 may not reflect the latest data.
 SWSI 2016 will reexamine passive conservation.
-Recently the Fixtures Bill (SB14-103) passed through Colorado's state legislature and is awaiting the Governor's signature.
-This will help yield passive conservation savings from shower heads, toilets, faucets, and other fixtures.
+Recently the Fixtures Bill (SB14-103) passed through the Colorado Legislature and is awaiting the Governor's signature.
+This bill will help yield passive conservation savings from shower heads, toilets, faucets, and other fixtures.

-The Metro Basin Roundtable (BRT) conservation white paper determined that achieving somewhere between low and medium conservation was reasonable under current conditions, but any additional levels would need statewide action.
-The East Slope white paper in general agreed that enhanced levels of conservation are needed, and the Colorado Roundtable white paper, several other West Slope BRT portfolios, and the Filling the Gap report indicated that Colorado should strive for high levels of conservation.
-More recently, the Southwest BRT has put together a conservation goal and measurable outcome that links the percentage of outdoor conservation use to indoor conservation use, with new transmountain (and agricultural dry-up) diverters needing to use less outdoor irrigation.
+The Metro Basin Roundtable Conservation White Paper determined that achieving somewhere between low and medium conservation was reasonable under current conditions, but any additional levels would need statewide action.
+The East Slope White Paper in general agreed that enhanced levels of conservation are needed, and the Colorado Basin Roundtable White Paper, several other West Slope basin roundtable portfolios, and the